UniversalSuperBox/ttv-static-site/content/en/closet.md

 Our next event is scheduled for May 3rd and 4th, 2025.

-On May 3, the event runs from 12PM noon to 7PM.
+On May 3, the event runs from 2PM to 7PM.

 On May 4, the event runs from 10AM until 2PM.